BeryJu/hass-auth-header/README.md

 This custom component allows you to delegate authentication to a reverse proxy.

+This integrations checks the value of a configured header and authenticates based on its value.
+The value of the header is checked against usernames AND full names.
+Users have to be created in Home Assistant by hand.

 **Use with caution.
 If misconfigured, this can lead to a Home Assistant instance that anyone can access**

 ## Installation